-February is American Heart Month and while I always enjoy promoting heart health, this month always reminds me of my time working in Cardiac Rehabilitation and Open Heart Surgery.
+February is American Heart Month and while I always enjoy promoting heart health, especially heart health for the endurance athlete, this month always reminds me of my time working in Cardiac Rehabilitation and Open Heart Surgery.
 I guess you can say that heart health has a special place in my heart. (pun intended 🙂 )

 Athletes are generally healthy, but we aren’t resistant to cardiovascular issues.
 It’s easy to fall into the trap of thinking that just because you can run a race or do a triathlon, you’re perfectly healthy.
 Unfortunately, that kind of thinking can be very dangerous to your health and your life.